-Once you have a framework for collecting information from your clients, it is important to decide on how to respond to clients and take the proper actions at the appropriate times.
-A good to way to measure your ability to successfully respond to a client’s needs is to measure the rate of reoccurring clientele, prospect awareness, client satisfaction and quality and amount of client information collected.
+Once you have a framework for collecting information from your clients, it is important to decide how to respond to clients and take the proper actions at the appropriate times.
+A good way to measure your ability to respond to a client’s needs successfully is to measure the rate of reoccurring clientele, prospect awareness, client satisfaction, and quality and amount of client information collected.

 4. Offer clients food for thought.

 The way to a client’s heart is by serving them with valuable information that gives them food for thought.
-Understanding, listening and responding is a continuous process that should be combined with an effort to deliver thoughtful, targeted content.
+Understanding, listening, and responding is a continuous process that should be combined with an effort to deliver thoughtful, targeted content.
 Consistently provide helpful tips in an email or blog post.
-Also provide timely and relevant communication to clients who may be looking for your services in the near future by adding them to a well honed automated marketing campaign.
+Also, provide timely and relevant communication to clients looking for your services shortly by adding them to a well-honed automated marketing campaign.

 5. Keep your client relationship fresh by holding a special “VIP” event.

-Let your clients know that they are valuable and you appreciate their business by holding a special event in their honor.
+Let your clients know they are valuable and that you appreciate their business by holding a special event in their honor.
 A VIP event requires a little planning.
-A thoughtful email written to invite clients is essential.
-If you’d like to open up the event to all your industry connections, send notice of this special event through all of your social media channels.
+I would say that a thoughtful email written to invite clients is essential.
+If you’d like to open the event to all your industry connections, send notice of this special event through your social media channels.

 6. Reward clients.

 These actions need to be a reoccurring business development practice.
-Genuine actions of appreciation combined with inbound marketing methods that incorporate email, blog posts, and complimentary content are effective communication tools to consistently send messages.
+Simple actions of appreciation combined with inbound marketing methods incorporating email, blog posts, and complimentary content are effective communication tools for sending messages consistently.
 The most important area to factor into these communications is sincerity.
 Clients will know if these messages are not coming from the heart.
-Some final things to keep in mind, include:
+Some final things to keep in mind include the following:

 - Always give your clients something valuable in all of your inbound marketing activities.

-- Always have an open door policy with communication by including easy ways to contact you and provide feedback.
+- Please always have an open door policy with communication by including easy ways to contact you and provide feedback.
 They need to know you are around to listen when they have challenges and when your firm has surpassed expectations.

-- When you make a promise to client, make sure you and your firm backs up that promise.
+- When you promise a client, could you ensure you and your firm back up that promise?

-Clients need to know you care.
+I want you to know that clients need to know you care.
 Business requires an ability to nurture relationships.
 Your clients want more than just your professional services; they want to know you are looking out for them.
-Repeating these six actions are methods that will always bring them back to you and your business.
+Repeating these six actions will always bring them back to you and your business.